 Offline payments made by customers credit the customer's balance.
 As you can see in the image below, an offline payment of $100 created a negative customer balance on the customer's account.
 Offline payments can be used when a customer pays in cash, check or any other form of payment that will not be recorded via the platform.

-When canceling a subscription, you will get prompted to either refund the customer the remaining amount of the subscription on his credit card or his customer balance.
+When canceling a subscription, you will get prompted to either refund the customer the remaining amount of the subscription on their credit card or their customer balance.

-Credit card: An online refund will be issued and the customer will receive the refund on his credit card.
+Credit card: An online refund will be issued and the customer will receive the refund on their credit card.

 Customer balance: A credit customer balance transaction will be created on the customer's balance and this will be available for the customer to use on any sub-sequent invoice.